HorizenOfficial/horizen-academy-v2/docs/defi/DeFi-scams.md

 - If you receive an email/call asking you to update your data, **go to the website** in question from your browser, not the links in the email. **If you have data to update, you will be notified on your account on the website in question**;
 - Check the sender's email address carefully.
 If the brand name is misspelled or redirected after numbers and letters; it’s a fake one;
 - Always look at the website address to be sure that you are on a good website: **look for typos**, https://, and extended domain names;
 - **A support service will never DM you first.
-If someone comes to help you in DM, it’s 99% sure it’s a scam**;
+If someone comes to help you in DM, it’s a 99% chance it’s a scam**;
 - Always check the links from official sources, such as the website or investor’s decks;
 - In doubt, ask the support service on the official website/ social media.